TULiberalArts/Russian/pages/home.md

 description: students of Russian, language
 keywords: ''
 description: >-
-feature:
+feature: true
 feature-title: NEED A TITLE
 feature-image: media/St.-Basils-Cathedral.jpg
 feature-body:  >-
   THIS IS A FILLER, NEED A BODY Studies in Slavic help students achieve their learning goals, whether they want to go on to use Russian to communicate with Russian friends, to engage in business with Russian partners, to work in government or in the media, or to study Russian culture.
 published: true
 ---
 ## Slavic Studies